Muncey History, Family Crest & Coats of Arms

 Early Notables of the Muncey family (pre 1700)

-More information is included under the topic Early Muncey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) are included under the topic Early Muncey Notables in all our PDF Extended History products and printed products wherever possible.

 Muncey migration to the United States +

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Muncey family to immigrate North America:

 Muncey Settlers in United States in the 19th Century

 - John Muncey, who settled in Philadelphia, Pennsylvania in 1845